rares-vsl/ecodocumentation/my-website/docs/analysis/business_requirements.md

 # Business requirements

-1. The administrator must be able to **configure a house** by defining the floor plan, zones, and smart furniture hookup.
+1. The administrator must be able to **configure a house** by defining the floor plan, zones, and smart furniture hookups.
-2. The platform must display an **interactive map** with real-time status of a smart furniture hookup.
+2. The platform must display an **interactive map** with real-time status of smart furniture hookups.
-3. The platform must provide **real-time consumption metrics** of current utility consumption.
+3. The platform must provide **real-time consumption metrics** of current utilities consumption.
 4. The platform must notify users when **forecasted consumption exceeds** predefined thresholds through an automatic alert system.
-5. The platform must promptly notify users when **consumption exceeds** predefined thresholds through an automatic alert system.
+5. The platform must notify users when **consumption exceeds** predefined thresholds through an automatic alert system.
-6. The platform must allow **filtering of consumption** charts by individual users.
+6. The platform must allow **filtering of consumption** data by individual users.
-7. The platform must allow access the consumption of **individual zones**
+7. The platform must allow managing the consumption of **individual zones**.
 8. The platform must allow users to **export** both the data related to **devices** and the **map**.

 ## Use Cases Platform Setup
 ### Admin Authentication
 1. **Admin Authentication (First-Time Access)**
    - **Actor:** Admin
-   - **Description:**  The admin authenticates to access the system for the first time.
+   - **Description:**  The admin supply the credentials to access the system for the first time.
-   - **Trigger:** The user accesses the platform without an existing authentication session.
+   - **Trigger:** The admin accesses the platform without an existing authentication session.
    - **Preconditions:**
      - The platform is accessed for the first time.
      - A pre-configured admin account with known credentials exists.
    - **Postconditions:**
      - The admin is successfully authenticated and can proceed with the system setup process.
    - **Main Success Scenario:**
-     1. The user navigates to the login page.
+     1. The admin navigates to the login page.
-     2. The user enters the pre-configured credentials.
+     2. The admin enters the pre-configured credentials.
-     3. The user submits the login form.
+     3. The admin submits the login form.
      4. The system validates the credentials.
      5. The system authenticates the user and establishes an authenticated session.
    - **Exception Scenario:**
-     - **Step 4:** If the user enters invalid credentials, the system displays an error message and prompts the user to re-enter the information.
+     - **Step d:** If the user enters invalid credentials, the system displays an error message and prompts the user to re-enter the information.

 2. **Logout during setup**
    - **Actor:** Admin